- Fraud Protection

 Completely fill out and review fields in any transactional document, (e.g. check) and strike off any blank spaces to remove any room for alteration.

-Check your statement and recent transactions.
+Check your monthly statements and recent transactions regularly.

-Regularly update your details.
+Regularly update your personal details.

 Set up account alerts.

 Register for Citi Alerts® to receive email or SMS notifications on account activities such as bank account balances, large purchases, or withdrawals.
 This allows early detection of suspicious activities.

 Banking online can be convenient and secure with these simple precautions.